Füruzan: Biography

-Born in Istanbul, Turkey, she enjoyed reading as a child but left school in the eighth grade following the death of her father.
+Born in Istanbul, Turkey as Feruze Çerçi, she enjoyed reading as a child but left school in the eighth grade following the death of her father.
 She worked as an actress with the Little Theater acting company and began writing poems and short stories.
-She married cartoonist Turhan Selçuk in 1958 and the couple had one child before they divorced.
+She married cartoonist Turhan Selçuk in 1958 and the couple had a daughter before they divorced.
 She became a full-time writer following her divorce in 1968.

 She published her first collection of short stories Parasiz Yatili (Free Boarding School) in 1971 and was awarded the Sait Faik Short Story Award.
 She published her first novel 47’liler (Those Born in ’47) in 1975 won and was awarded the Turkish Language Association Novel Award.
+Füruzan died in her birthplace, Istanbul, on 11 February 2024, at the age of 91.
+Her funeral was organised at Zincirlikuyu Mosque on February 16, 2024 and she was buried in Zincirlikuyu Cemetery.

 English language bibliography

 One collection of Füruzan's short stories has been published in English translation.

 A Summer Full of Love

 A 2001 short story collection by Turkish writer Füruzan published by Milet Books, in dual Turkish and English translation by Damian Croft, as part of its series of Turkish-English Short Story Collections.

-The publisher states that the author, “displays her remarkable sensitivity, psychological insight and evocative sense of place, while looking at the pleasures and pressures of family relations and the impact of social class divisions.”

-A review in Write Away states that the style of the work, “is an excellent introduction to the techniques of short story writing, and encourages a realization of the different parameters that this genre requires,” before concluding that this is, “A challenging and immensely rewarding read...”
+A review in Write Away states that the style of the work, "is an excellent introduction to the techniques of short story writing, and encourages a realization of the different parameters that this genre requires", before concluding that this is, [a] challenging and immensely rewarding read..."